 Roe v.
 Wade and Wisconsin Abortion Access Q&As

 Wisconsin's criminal abortion ban (section 940.04 of the Wisconsin statutes) makes it a felony for a anyone, other than the pregnant person, to provide an abortion.
-This 173 year old law effectively bans abortion in Wisconsin at any point in pregnancy with no exceptions for rape, incest, or the health of the pregnant person.
+This 174-year-old law effectively bans abortion in Wisconsin at any point in pregnancy with no exceptions for rape, incest, or the health of the pregnant person.
 The narrow exception to this criminal abortion ban.
 The law does not apply if an abortion is necessary to preserve the life of the pregnant person as determined by their attending physician.
 The law also does not apply to a pregnant person for accessing abortion care or for performing a self-managed abortion.

-If the criminal abortion ban goes into effect in Wisconsin, the only exception provided under that law is an abortion to save the life of the pregnant person.
+If the criminal abortion ban is upheld in Wisconsin, the only exception provided under that law is an abortion to save the life of the pregnant person.

 The other way to restore access would be either for a state or federal court to rule that Wisconsin's criminal abortion ban is not enforceable.
-AG Kaul and Governor Evers are currently challenging the enforceability of the law in state court, and that litigation is still in the early stages and the court has not yet ruled on whether the law is enforceable.
+AG Kaul and Governor Evers are currently challenging the enforceability of the law in state court.
+That litigation is ongoing and the court has not yet ruled on whether the law is enforceable.

-PPWI will assist patients in navigating the changing legal landscape in Wisconsin as well as nationally to identify the most appropriate place for safe, legal abortion care.
-Click HERE for more information regarding abortion resources in Wisconsin.
+PPWI does assist patients in navigating the changing legal landscape in Wisconsin as well as nationally to identify the most appropriate place for safe, legal abortion care.

-PPWI is working collaboratively with PPIL to ensure that their health centers are fully staffed with doctors, clinicians, and other support staff to manage and prioritize abortion patients from around the country.
-Any provider or clinician performing abortion care in Illinois must be licensed and credentialed in IL.
-Patient navigators will be able to connect patients to resources for things such as transportation or lodging as needed.
+PPWI is working collaboratively with PPIL to ensure that their health centers are staffed with doctors, clinicians, and other support staff to manage and prioritize abortion patients from around the country.
+Members of PPWI's Abortion Services Staff, including licensed clinicians, travel to Illinois to help provide abortion care.

 The needs of the patients and communities that PPWI serve are central to all of PPWI's planning.
 PPWI has been preparing for this moment for a long time and partnering with PPIL and other regional providers to make sure that people who need access to abortion care are able to receive that care where it remains safe and legal.
 PPWI will continue to provide all reproductive and other healthcare services it can under the law.